-Always double-check your Part DMedicare Prescription Drug Plan (Part D) is prescription drug coverage for people enrolled in Medicare.
+Always double-check your Part DMedicare Part D is prescription drug coverage for people enrolled in Medicare.
 Part D is optional and is offered by private insurance companies. plan to ensure your medications are covered.

 You can use existing HSAA Health Savings Account (HSA) can pay for healthcare expenses.
 Your pre-tax income is deposited into your HSA to pay for medical expenses. funds to pay for services, but you no longer are able to contribute to your HSA when enrolled in Medicare.

 A Medicare Supplement plan (Medigap) can help you cover costs from gaps in coverage.